THEME: #256 DOSA DEN

-Made from a fermented rice and urad dal (split black gram), its served with chutney and sambar.
+Its made from a fermented rice and urad dal (split black gram), its served with chutney and sambar.

-This dosa is served with a potato onion sabji or masala, chutney and sambar.
+Of course as the name suggests, this dosa is served with a potato onion sabji or masala, chutney and sambar.
 Poonam’s suggestion is to add a bit of chana dal when soaking the rice and dal.
 Check out her Masala Dosa recipe.

 Priya’s Godhumai dosa is what I really want to try next for Sunday brunch.
 Easy to make and filling.